Simulation-based training requires highly realistic and immersive synthetic environments to accelerate operational readiness.

 - Open – the underlying database architecture had to be based on an open specification to enforce correlation and interoperability.

 Because CAE’s Dynamic Synthetic Environment is based on the OGC CDB, the issues of database correlation and interoperability are eliminated, thus saving time, money and effort.
 Importantly, all synthetic environment content can be shared across all domains – air, land, maritime, or joint.
-By using CAE’s DSE, defence forces can improve training, mission planning and rehearsal, and operational decision-making because the synthetic environment is more realistic and more accurately simulate the real world.
+By using CAE’s DSE, defense forces can improve training, mission planning and rehearsal, and operational decision-making because the synthetic environment is more realistic and more accurately simulate the real world.

 The CAE Medallion-6000MR is the latest member of CAE's powerful Medallion image generator family and was developed with full support for the Open Geospatial Consortium (OGC) CDB (formally known as Common Database).
 CAE's Medallion-6000MR image generator builds on the proven features and performance of CAE's long-standing Medallion-6000 family of image generator solutions tailored for the military market.
 CAE's Medallion-6000MR leverages the latest commercial-off-the-shelf (COTS) graphics processors and includes enhanced features aimed at supporting a highly realistic and immersive synthetic environment for a variety of applications.